EdgeDB includes the all-encompassing

 rm "$(which edgedb)"

-To also remove configuration files:
+To remove all configuration files, run

 If the command-line tool was installed by the user (recommended) then it will also remove the binary.

-edgedb server destroy <instance_name>
+edgedb instance destroy <instance_name>

 edgedb server uninstall --version=<ver>

 To list instances and server versions use the following commands respectively:

 cli.toml and its